 – Plant avocado and citrus trees; they feel right at home in the warmth of late spring and early summer and soon prove it to you with a flush of new leaves, which gives you an immediate sense of success that you won’t get when planting in most of the rest of the year; if you plant an avocado, be sure to water it properly in it’s first few months: see my post “How to water a new avocado tree”

-– Eat these vegetables (had you planted them): tomatoes, tomatillos, potatoes, corn, greens, onion, garlic, peas, lettuce, beets, carrots, peppers, cabbage
+– Harvest these vegetables (had you planted them in the winter/spring): tomatoes, tomatillos,, corn, greens, broccoli, peas, lettuce, beets, carrots, peppers, cabbage, zucchini

 – Don’t fret over tomatoes that have blossom end rot (rotten bottom of the fruit); it happens often to the first fruits of May and June but not to the later fruits of summer; it also happens to certain varieties (e.g. San Marzano); there’s nothing you can do about it despite what someone selling a product might claim (it’s just a symptom of the cooler weather of spring/early summer); incidentally, if you do apply a product for blossom end rot this month, you’ll find that — voila! — it works: the placebo effect

-– Eat these berries and fruits (had you planted them): blueberries, strawberries, raspberries, blackberries, avocados (Hass, GEM, Gwen), Valencia oranges, lemons and limes, Pixie and Gold Nugget mandarins, cherries (Lapins), apricots, early peaches and nectarines, plums, passion fruit
+– Eat these berries and fruits (had you planted them): blueberries, strawberries, raspberries, blackberries, avocados (Hass, Cadway, GEM, Gwen, Luna), Valencia oranges, lemons and limes, Pixie and Gold Nugget mandarins, cherries (Lapins, Brooks), apricots, early peaches and nectarines, plums, passion fruit, pineapple guava flowers

 A basket of GEM avocados.

 (Why do I mention what you could be harvesting and eating?
 So you can plan.
-If you want to be harvesting tomatoes next June, for example, then plant them next March.
-Or if you want to be eating avocados from your yard in June, then plant a Hass or GEM or Gwen tree.)
+If you want to be harvesting tomatoes next June, then plant them next March.
+If you want to be eating avocados from your yard in June, then plant a Hass or GEM or Gwen tree.)

 Miscellaneous

-– Water plants for “thrival” not mere survival; don’t make the mistake that I have in some past summers of being stingy with water on vegetables and fruit trees, which lowers production and defeats the point; if you scratch into the dirt around the roots of your plants, you’ll know for sure how much water they have access to, as I wrote about in this post
+– Water plants for “thrival” not mere survival; don’t make the mistake that I have in some past summers of being stingy with water on vegetables and fruit trees, which lowers production and defeats the point; if you scratch into the dirt around the roots of your plants, you’ll know for sure how much water they have access to, as I wrote about in this post; also see, “How much to water a fruit tree in Southern California, roughly”; and “My watering schedules for vegetables and fruit trees”

-– Appreciate and observe the summer solstice (June 20): Have a late dinner out in the yard while you notice where the sun sets — isn’t it fascinating how far northwest it falls below the horizon on this day?
+– Appreciate and observe the summer solstice (around June 20): Have a late dinner out in the yard while you notice where the sun sets — isn’t it fascinating how far northwest it falls below the horizon on this day?
+Or perhaps more challenging, wake at sunrise and notice how northeast it appears.

 All of my Yard Posts are listed HERE